<< Click to Display Table of Contents >>

 Check the port log

 Check the log combo box to verify that the server is actually sending any data.
-If no data is send, check the port status, in some cases the server will wait for a start of transmission signal from the CNC, if this is the case, the port status will indicate this.
+If no data is sent, check the port status, in some cases the server will wait for a start of transmission signal from the CNC, if this is the case, the port status will indicate this.

 Check that you are using the correct serial port